wavefrontHQ/docs/pages/doc/metrics_security.md

 1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Metrics Security Policy** and click **Create Rule**
 2. In the **Create Rule** dialog, specify the rule parameters.
-  1. Specify a descriptive name.
+  1. Specify a meaningful name and, optionally, a description.

       Users might later modify the rule, so a clear name is essential.
-  2. Add a description.
 The description is visible only when you edit the rule.
 The name is visible on the Metrics Security Policy page.

   4. Specify and describe the metrics:
      * You can specify the full metric name or use a wildcard character in metric names, sources, or point tags.
 The wildcard character alone (`*`) means all metrics.
      * Specify key=value pairs, for example, `source="app-24"` or `env=dev`.